kauansfr/email-microservice-api/README.md

 # email-microservice
-A email microservice that will be used to send emails with Brevo API.
+An email microservice that will be used to send emails with Brevo API.
 A POC to Azenith Solutions organization.